 Founded in 2000 in Wiesbaden, and now a market leader

 55,000 TV spots, 15 billion TV contacts,

 In line with its goal to further diversify the media group, XLS mainly invests in companies that are strategically a good fit for the Group.

 The prime group consists of the following companies:

 Prime Medical GmbH

 These three companies are wholly owned by the Klaus Westrick Group.
 They serve the XLS Media Group as industry-specific service providers.

 Prime Leasing GmbH is used for handling and marketing the vehicles processed each year by the XLS Media Group on a bartering basis.
 The scope of action ranges from individual leasing contracts through traditional fleets and key account business as well as foreign marketing to the well-established business with major car hire firms.
 Individual and needs based solutions are the specialty of Prime Leasing GmbH.

 Apart from traditional bartering, XLS’s business has also developed in the direction of trading in advertising space.
 Prime Trading also frequently acts as a secondary marketer of traditional media space.

-Prime Medical has a licence from the governmental authority in Darmstadt for exporting and trading in prescription drugs.
-XLS uses this as a tool to market the products of predominantly OTC pharmaceutical clients abroad.
 Another business purpose is traditional trading activities, for which Prime Medical Trading buys medical products cheaply in Germany and sells them at a profit in other countries.